kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/protege.md

 # Protégé

+## Prerequisites

+- Knowledge Graphs

+- Axioms

 Protégé is a free, open-source software platform used for creating and managing ontologies.
 It allows users to define classes (concepts), properties (attributes and relationships), and individuals (instances) along with constraints on data (axioms).
-By supporting standards like OWL and RDF, Protégé can easily be added to a pipeline consisting of other tools.
+By supporting standards like OWL and [RDF](sparql.md), Protégé can easily be added to a pipeline consisting of other tools.

-When Protégé is first opened, an `Ontology IRI` can be defined in the `Active ontology` window as shown below:
+When Protégé is first opened, an `Ontology IRI` can be defined in the `Active ontology` window as shown below to act as a unique ID for the ontology and other contained items:

 ![Ontology IRI](../../pngs/protege-ontology-iri.png)